DataDog/documentation/content/en/logs/processing/attributes_naming_convention.md

 {{< img src="logs/processing/attribute_naming_convention/define_standard_attribute.png" alt="Define Standard attribute" responsive="true" style="width:80%;">}}

-Any element of the Standard Attribute can then be filled or updated. **Note** that any updates or addition to Standard Attributes only applies to newly ingested logs.
+Any element of the standard attribute can then be filled or updated. **Note**: Any updates or additions to standard attributes are only applied to newly ingested logs.

 #### Validation

-To add or update an Standard Attribute, the following rules must be followed:
+To add or update a standard attribute, follow these rules:

-* A Standard Attribute cannot be added in the remapping list of another Standard Attribute.
+* A standard attribute cannot be added in the remapping list of another standard attribute.
-* A custom attribute can be remapped to only one Standard Attribute.
+* A custom attribute can be remapped to only one standard attribute.
-* To respect the JSON structure of the logs, it is not possible to have one Standard Attribute as the child of another (for example `user` and `user.name` cannot be both Standard Attributes).
+* To respect the JSON structure of the logs, it is not possible to have one standard attribute as the child of another (for example `user` and `user.name` cannot be both standard attributes).

 ## Default Standard Attribute List

-The default standard attribute list has been split into 7 functional domains:
+The default standard attribute list is split into 7 functional domains:

 * [Network/communications](#network)
 * [HTTP Requests](#http-requests)